PhilipYip1988/python-tutorials/readme.md

 [Classes](https://github.com/PhilipYip1988/python-tutorials/blob/main/011_classes/readme.md)

-## Python Standard Modules

-The Python Standard Modules are Modules that are included with the Python installation.
-There are approximately 200 standard modules in the [Python module Index](https://docs.python.org/3/py-modindex.html).
-The Python Module Index lists each module in alphabetical order and gives brief details about each module.
-It is possible to get overwhelmed when looking at this list for the first time.
-Each standard module is compartmentalised for a specific purpose, that is common but not as common as the builtin identifiers which have previously been used.
-Some of the modules are much more commonly used than others an some of the modules are designed more for advanced Python programmers and Python developers.
-It is not recommended to attempt to learn these in the alphabetical order listed.

-This guide selects some of the more commonly used modules and places them in a good order for the purpose of learning.
-Tackling the modules in this order will reinforce the programming concepts learned from the builtins Python Module and give a prequisite understanding of Python required for more specialised purposes such as Data Science or Web Development.

 The assignment operator ```=``` assigns a value to an object name.
 If the object is a collection such as a list, assignment results in an alias for the object i.e. one object with two object names and does not copy the object.
 The copy module contains two functions copy which performs a shallow copy and deepcopy which performs a deep copy:

 [Copy](https://github.com/PhilipYip1988/python-tutorials/blob/main/012_copy/readme.md)